ryesgit/decryption/README.md

 2. If the character is '&', convert it to 'e';
 3. If the character is '#', convert it to 'i';
 4. If the character is '+', convert it to 'o', and;
-5. If the character is '!', convert it to 'u'.
+5. If the character is '!', convert it to 'ua'.